binzailani3136/crudl-example-express/README.md

 }
 ```

+Please note that it is probably better to add that field to the API.
+We just added this case in order to demonstrate the maniuplation of data.

 ### Custom components
 We have added a custom component _SplitDateTimeField.jsx_ (see admin/fields) in order to show how you're able to implement fields which are not part of the core package.